iluvjava/Maths/Notebook 2.0 obsidian/MATH 601 Functional Analysis/Functional Spaces/Metric Space Introduction.md

 **Example 3: Shortest Path on Graph**
 > The shortest $x-y$ path of a graph containing no negative directed cycles induces a metric for all the vertices in the graph.

-See [[../../CSE 000 Basics Algorithms/Characterizations Shortest Paths from Source]] for more information on this discrete metric.
+See [[../../CSE 000 Basics Algorithms/Single Source Shortest Path Optimality Conditions]] for more information on this discrete metric.

 ---
 ### **More Examples**